 Instructions

-- Meanwhile, add the eggs, granulated sugar, and brown sugar to the bowl of your stand mixer fitted with the whisk attachment.
+- Once the chocolate-butter mixture has cooled for 10 or so minutes, add 3 large eggs, 3/4 cup granulated sugar, and 3/4 cup brown sugar to the bowl of your stand mixer fitted with the whisk attachment.
 Beat the eggs and sugars at high speed for 2-3 minutes, until lightened in color and fluffy.

 - Fold the flour mixture into the wet ingredients with a spatula.
 Stir only until completely mixed, avoid overmixing.